GuggillaMukesh/mukesh-website/content/authors/admin/_index.md

 - Visitors
 ---

 Mukesh Guggilla is a PhD student of Ocean Engineering at the Indian Institute of Technology Madras.
 His research interests include hydrodynamics, naval architecture, underwater gliders, numerical analysis.
-Currently working on parametric analysis of the hydrodynamic characteristics of Underwater Gliders.
+Currently working on numerical and experimental analysis of the hydrodynamic characteristics of Underwater Gliders.